jbbadanguio/pixelship-ecommerce-analysis/README.md

 - Recommendation: While not a primary driver of refunds, extreme delays are still a negative customer experience.
 I recommend a targeted investigation into the severe delivery failures to Qatar in 2020 and Taiwan in 2019.
 - Business Impact: By identifying the root cause of these past events, we can prevent future catastrophic failures and protect the company's reputation in those markets.

-Tools & Technical Documentation
+### Tools & Technical Documentation
-Tools Used: Excel, Google BigQuery, and Tableau.
+**Tools Used:** Excel, Google BigQuery, and Tableau.

-Technical Files: The complete SQL queries used for this analysis, including comments, are available in the SQL.sql file in this repository.
+Technical Files: The complete SQL queries used for this analysis are available in the sql.sql file in this repository.